sodadata/docs/soda-cloud/failed-rows.md

 * You have a Soda Cloud account connected to data sources via a **Soda Agent**.
 * You are running Soda scans on one of the data sources that [support](#compatibility) Failed Row Analysis.
-* You have defined checks in your agreement that implicitly collect failed row samples:
+* You have defined checks in your agreement that *implicitly* collect failed row samples from columns of categorical data.
+These checks include:
   * missing
   * validity
   * duplicate